-The investment portfolio shall be designed with the objective of obtaining a market rate of return throughout budgetary and economic cycles, commensurate with the investment risk constraints and the cash flow needs, but focusing on preservation of capital and then liquidity as the most important objectives, with yield as the least important objective.
+The investment portfolio shall be designed with the objective of obtaining a market rate of return throughout budgetary and economic cycles, commensurate with the investment risk constraints and the cash flow needs, but focusing on, in order of importance, preservation of capital, liquidity, and yield.

 The Treasurer's investment strategy is to actively manage the portfolios to create less risk than a benchmark comparable index and to use economies of scale to invest and administer the program at a reasonable cost.
-Given this strategy, the basis used by the Treasurer to determine whether market yields are being achieved shall be the indices most comparable to the fund, such as money rate data published in Barron's, The Wall Street Journal, Bloomberg, etc. or other bond fund indices.
+Given this strategy, the basis used by the Treasurer to determine whether market yields are being achieved shall be the indices most comparable to the fund, such as money rate data published in Barron's, The Wall Street Journal, Bloomberg, or other bond fund indices.
 The standards enumerated herein do not constitute a guarantee of the fund's performance.

 XX.
-INVESTMENT POLICY REVIEW
+INVESTMENT POLICY STATEMENT REVIEW

-This Investment Policy shall be reviewed on an annual basis by the Treasury Oversight Committee prior to being presented to, and annually reviewed and approved by the Board of Supervisors in an open session.
+This Investment Policy Statement shall be reviewed on an annual basis by the Treasury Oversight Committee prior to being presented to for review and approval by, the Board of Supervisors in an open session.